ngram-lab/al-folio/_pages/affil.md

 {% endcomment %}

 <p>Below are some of the many faculty at UMass Amherst who teach, research, and collaborate across these related areas.
-While dividing a multidisciplinary space is always imperfect, they are sorted into three roughly disciplinary groups:
+This includes faculty with appointments in
 <a href="#cics">CICS</a>,
 <a href="#ling">Linguistics</a>, and
+several other departments across the
 <a href="#socsci">Social Sciences and Humanities</a>.
 </p>

 <a name="cics"></a>
-<h2>Information and Computer Sciences</h2>
+<h2>Information and Computer Sciences (CICS)</h2>
 <div class="row">
 {% assign sorted = site.data.affil.cics.members | sort: 'name' %}
 {% for person in sorted %}